bennettl/Tapiture-iOS-Shopping-Cart/README.md

 # Tapiture iOS Shopping Cart
 #### By Bennett Lee

 ### Demo

 ![Alt text](demo.gif)

 ### Description
-The “Tapiture iOS Shopping Cart” provides users with a seamless shopping experience within the Tapiture iOS application.
+**Tapiture iOS Shopping Cart** provides users with a seamless shopping experience within the Tapiture iOS application.
 Users now have the ability to select different options of a product (size, color, material, etc.), add products to a local shopping cart, and update or remove cart items.

 Note: This application includes the ENTIRE user flow (from waterfall -> product -> shopping cart -> checkout page).